How to unfreeze credit

 No. Just as it’s possible to freeze your credit reports individually, it’s also possible to unfreeze one report at a time.
 If you know which bureau’s credit report a prospective lender will be looking at, it may be worth temporarily unfreezing that credit report alone.

-If you request to unfreeze your credit by mail, you may have to wait for up to three days after the credit bureau receives your request for the change to happen.
+If you request to unfreeze your credit by mail, you may have to wait up to three days after the credit bureau receives your request for the change to happen.